joseph-a-levine/authoring/_older/april_2023.md

 {% maincolumn "assets/img/strangelove.png" "JC is John Cusack, who is also there." %}

+  You get the feeling that "Doomsday Machine" is the book which Ellsberg has wanted to write for his whole life.
+This version of him *is* an idealogue; he mentions, offhand, the weeks he spent hiding from the FBI, attempting to hide, uncover, and re-hide documents about US nuclear war plans.

+  Ellsberg will [likely die](https://original.antiwar.com/daniel-ellsberg/2023/03/02/living-on-a-deadline-in-the-nuclear-age-some-personal-news-from-daniel-ellsberg/) this year.
+We will miss him.

 - •"Comedy of Errors," by William Shakespeare.
 The critics call